Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 ## Injection Attack

 At level 3, you learn to suddenly appear in the fray of battle on the back of your attacks.
-Whenever you strike a creature with an attack (including any of your spells) you may choose to teleport into an empty tile of your choice that is adjacent to that creature.
+Whenever you strike a creature with an attack (including any of your charges) you may choose to teleport into an empty tile of your choice that is adjacent to that creature.
 If you do, you may not spend movement until the start of your next turn.

 ## Circuit Breaker

-At level 3, you have learned to halt your magical energy in its tracks when your attacks go off course.
-Spells that are channeled into your arms are no longer lost when your empowered basic attack misses.
+At level 3, you have learned to halt your magical energy in its tracks when your attacks go off course. charges that are channeled into your arms are no longer lost when your empowered basic attack misses.

 ## Attribute Improvement